BinarX-Curtin/School-Holiday-Program/3. Building and Flying Rockets/3.1. Payload Section Design in 3D CAD Software/Payload Section Design in 3D CAD.md

 ## 5.0 Saving/Exporting as STL

-1. Refer to the [Exporting as STL from Fusion 360](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-export-an-STL-file-from-Fusion-360.html) resource provided.
+1. Use the guide to [Exporting as STL from Fusion 360](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-export-an-STL-file-from-Fusion-360.html) resource provided to export the nosecone file as an STL ready to be used on the slicer.
+Focus on "Use the Export function" section of the guide.

 1. Place STL file on USB? ready for slicing.